Backend Interface

 # Implement execute

-for operation in circuit
+for i in 1:shots

 end